 The approach to school excellence is built on a single, integrated school plan and annual report that incorporates a strong self-assessment process.
 The School excellence diagram (PDF 323KB) highlights the process that schools engage with to pursue growth and excellence.
 It brings together the components that make up the School Excellence reform.
 It illustrates the ongoing cycle of self-assessment, reporting, planning and external validation.

 In addition, schools may engage in a school development review.
-These reviews must be conducted in line with the school development review procedures.
-A school development review manual (for staff only) has been developed to provide further support.
+These reviews must be conducted in line with the School development review procedures (PDF 194KB).
+A School development review manual (staff only) (DOCX 418KB) has been developed to provide further support..

 - attract funding